gulzarsingh12/k8s-prep-notes/cks/cluster-hardening.md

 set `read-only-port=0` this will disable the 10255 port ofr read only access. if value is set 0, it means disabled

 So in summary we can do authenticate, authorize and diable read port to secure kubelet.
 Set all the above as discuss in service or kubeletconfiguration removing - (dash) with caps.

+## NodeRestriction
+This is enabled in most of the kube adm deployment but its not by default hence need to do at `--enable-admission-plugins` in **apiserver**.
+This will restrict the access of a kubelet to only create labels etc on the node and pods created locally.
+Also it doesn't allow it to create labels with `node-restriction.kubernetes.io` on locally and any label on other nodes.

 # Port Forward
 - To access kube api server `kubectl proxy` will start on localhost using port 8001. this way it will not need to pass tls cert,key,ca with every request to api server.